-It is provided with whole life insurance policies, that allows the insured to stop paying premiums through cash surrender, or buying a reduced paid-up or getting an extended-term.
+It is provided with whole life insurance policies that allow the insured to stop paying premiums through cash surrender, buying a reduced paid-up or getting an extended term.

 Cash surrender is the method that gives the option to cash in.
-It results in a charge or a penalty for canceling early where one may have to pay personally and if you borrowed from the policy in the past, the overall value will be reduced.
+It results in a charge or a penalty for cancelling early, which one may have to pay personally, and if you borrowed from the policy in the past, the overall value would be reduced.
 Some of the rules associated with it are -

 You get a check of the net cash value that you can use to get money when required.